 The cast of Red Riding Hood.

 The main protagonist.
-Shes the youngest daughter of Cesaire and Suzette and younger sister to Lucie, as well as the love interest to both Peter and Henry.
+She's the youngest daughter of Cesaire and Suzette and younger sister to Lucie, as well as the love interest of both Peter and Henry.
 She discovers she has a strange connection to the Wolf, making her both a target and a suspect.

-- All Girls Want Bad Boys: Is more attracted to rebellious outcast Peter than the wholesome and sensible Henry.
+- All Girls Want Bad Boys: She's more attracted to rebellious outcast Peter than the wholesome and sensible Henry.

 - Alone with the Psycho: In the film's climax, she ends up alone with the Wolf.
-Subverted, in that the Wolf doesn't want to kill her.
-He wants her to join him.
+It's subverted, in that the Wolf doesn't want to kill her; he wants her to join him.

 - Beauty Equals Goodness: Played straight.
-Shes the most beautiful girl in the village and is also sweet and kind for the most part.
+She's considered the most beautiful girl in the village and is also sweet and kind for the most part.

-- Berserk Button: Downplayed, but she hits a man making fun of her drunken father with a piece of wood.
+- Berserk Button: She is usually a reasonable girl, but hits a man with a piece of wood for making fun of her drunken father.